Names and identifying details have been changed to protect client privacy. Published with written consent.

 Why This Worked

-Sarah's case illustrates three principles that consistently drive outcomes in our anxiety-focused work.
+The client's case illustrates three principles that consistently drive outcomes in our anxiety-focused work.

 If you recognize yourself in Sarah's story, you are not alone.
 Effective, structured support exists, and every journey starts with a conversation.